-What do City Council member say when they’re running for election?
+What do City Council members say when they’re running for election?

 "The City Council's strategic priorities include sustainability and climate resiliency.
 We are working collaboratively with our residents and businesses to develop policies and implement programs that reduce greenhouse gas emissions, prepare for climate change, and protect the community from sea level rise."